Home > Research > Researchers > Charlotte Baker

 Profile

-Charlotte Baker is Professor of French and Critical Disability Studies and Co-Lead of the Faculty of Arts and Social Sciences Health Research Hub.
+Charlotte Baker is Professor of French and Critical Disability Studies in the School of Global Affairs.
+She is currently Faculty Associate Dean for Engagement, Co-Lead of the Faculty of Arts and Social Sciences Health Research Hub and Associate Director of Engagement for the Lancaster University Africa Research Hub.
 She was previously Principal of Lonsdale College and Faculty Associate Dean for Postgraduate Research.

-Her research focuses on disability and stigma in sub-Saharan Africa, with a particular interest in the genetic condition albinism.
-She has published widely on the socio-cultural realities of living with albinism, cultural representations of albinism, and the human rights abuses against people with albinism.
+Charlotte's research focuses on disability and stigma in sub-Saharan Africa, with a particular interest in the genetic condition albinism.
+She has published widely on the socio-cultural realities of living with albinism, cultural representations of albinism, and human rights abuses against people with albinism.

-Charlotte leads the AHRC GCRF-funded Disability and Inclusion in Africa project with Dr Elvis Imafidon (SOAS, University of London), Prof. Emelda Ngufor Samba (University of Yaounde, Cameroon), and Prof. Kobus Moolman (University of the Western Cape, South Africa).
+Charlotte currently leads the AHRC GCRF Disability and Inclusion in Africa project (2020-2024) with Dr Elvis Imafidon (CI, SOAS, University of London), Prof. Emelda Ngufor Samba (University of Yaounde, Cameroon), and Prof. Kobus Moolman (University of the Western Cape, South Africa).
+DISABILITY & INCLUSION NETWORK AFRICA (dia-network.org) She previously led the Albinism in Africa project (Wellcome Trust, 2014-2016).

-Charlotte is also interested in Francophone and Anglophone African literature and has published widely in this area including, most recently, on the African dictator-novel.
+Charlotte is also interested in Francophone and Anglophone African literatures and has published on translation, the African dictator-novel and literary representations of disability.

 Research Grants